China 23: The Shang, Invaders or Indigenous?

 Longshan Clan, Shang State

-Thus while there was a certain continuity between the ancestor worship of the Longshan and Shang, it manifested in quite different ways.
-In the Longshan it stayed focused upon individual families, while in the Shang the ancestor worship transformed into the beginning of state worship.
-This emphasis upon honoring ancestry with ceremonies, eventually led to an obsession with history, i.e. family, city, state history that is typically Chinese.
+While there was a relative continuity between ancestor worship of the Longshan and Shang, it manifested in quite different ways.
+In the Longshan, this worship focused upon individual families, while in the Shang ancestor worship morphed into the beginning of state worship.
+Could this emphasis upon honoring ancestry with ceremonies, have eventually led to the typically Chinese obsession with history, i.e. family, city, state history.

 Summary

-WeÕve seen that there is much evidence that suggests that the Shang emerged from the pre-existing Neolithic agri-cultures especially the ÔBlack PotteryÕ Longshan culture.
-Furthermore weÕve seen that while ancestor worship linked the Longshan and Shang culturally that they manifested very differently.
-While the Longshan ancestor worship was localized in individual family clans, the Shang ancestor worship became linked with the Imperial government.
-Family and government while linked had fundamentally different goals.
+An abundance of evidence suggests that the Shang emerged from pre-existing Neolithic agri-cultures, especially the ‘Black Pottery’ Longshan culture.
+While ancestor worship linked the Longshan and Shang, they manifested very differently.
+Longshan ancestor worship was localized in individual family clans.
+Shang ancestor worship became linked with the Imperial government.
+Family and government, although linked, had fundamentally different goals.